NHL star's mom donates kidney to arena manager who let her boys skate extra hours | CBC News

 NHL star's mom donates kidney to arena manager who let her boys skate extra hours

-Bonnie O'Reilly gives 'gift of a lifetime' to well-loved former manager of Seaforth, Ont., arena
+Bonnie O'Reilly gives 'gift of a lifetime' to former manager of Seaforth, Ont., rink

 They're grown men playing professional hockey now, but when Bonnie O'Reilly's boys were growing up in Seaforth, Ont., Graham Nesbitt was a local legend.

-Both Bonnie O'Reilly's boys went on to play in the NHL.
-Ryan is the captain of the St. Louis Blues and after winning the Stanley Cup with the team in 2019, he brought it back to Seaforth and nearby Goderich.
+Both of O'Reilly's sons went on to play in the NHL.
+Ryan is the captain of the St. Louis Blues, and after winning the Stanley Cup with the team in 2019, he brought it back to Seaforth and nearby Goderich.

-Her other son, Cal, played for a few different NHL teams and is currently with the Leigh Valley Phantoms in the American Hockey League.
+Her other son, Cal, played for a few different NHL teams and is currently with the Lehigh Valley Phantoms of the American Hockey League.

-And now, for the guy who helped give her boys and other kids a bit of extra ice time, Bonnie O'Reilly has given the assist of a lifetime.
+Now, for the guy who helped give her sons and other kids a bit of extra ice time, O'Reilly has given the assist of a lifetime.
 On Wednesday, she donated one of her kidneys to Nesbitt, who is 65.
-The transplant surgery happened in London and both Nesbitt and O'Reilly are recovering well.
+The transplant surgery took place in London, and both Nesbitt and O'Reilly are recovering well.

-The St. Louis Blues shared a photo of Nesbitt and O'Reilly giving the thumbs up from adjacent hospital beds on social media.
+The St. Louis Blues shared a photo on social media of Nesbitt and O'Reilly giving the thumbs up from adjacent hospital beds.

 On Thursday, Pam Nesbitt, Graham's wife, expressed her gratitude on Facebook.